 Atlantic salmon were once native to almost every coastal river in eastern Canada down to New York.
 In early colonial times, salmon could be easily be fished at the mouths of freshwater brooks, rivers, and streams to feed the colonists.

-By the 1840s, salmon was being canned in Maine and New Brunswick.
 Unfortunately, commercial fishing and environmental destruction reduced the salmon population.
 The Atlantic fisheries closed in 1948, and were replaced by larger salmon canning operations along the West Coast.

 Ingredients for Salmon Pie